yongwangd/node-crawler-demo/README.md

 This project is using a npm package called `sleepydog`.
 I haven't had time to create the documentation for it.

-It comes with a `StaticCrawler`, which is used to crawl static pages (like this project, get all the 100 pages' quotes from [https://www.goodreads.com/quotes](https://www.goodreads.com/quotes) ), and a `DynamicCrawler`, which is used to crawl ajax based pages.
+It comes with a `StaticCrawler`, which is used to crawl static pages, and a `DynamicCrawler`, which is used to crawl ajax based pages.

 The api is very simple.
 [Cheerio](https://github.com/cheeriojs/cheerio) is used to parse the page source.
 It's pretty like jQuery.